epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-05-01-herbstlustwm-modularized-overview.markdown

 ### Preface

-Every Window Manager as its challenge.
+Every Window Manager has their own challenge.
 That is where the fun come from.
 Herbstluft WM is unique in way that the configuration set from command line interface.